| Title: | Command Line Interface Plotting |

 plotcli$add_y_ticks(n_ticks = 5)

-numeric, number of ticks Add y-axis label to the plot matrix
+n_ticksnumeric, number of ticks Add y-axis label to the plot matrix

 add_y_label()